How to Get Admission in MBBS in Government College 2026: Eligibility, NEET, Counselling & Admission Process

 West Bengal | 85% |

 In conclusion, getting admission to an MBBS program at a government medical college in India is both a rewarding and challenging journey.
-It’s not just about acing the NEET exam but also understanding the entire process, from eligibility criteria to counseling procedures.
-It’s crucial to have a clear grasp of state quotas and reservation policies, to better align your goals and plan your next steps.
+It’s not just about acing the NEET exam but also understanding the entire process, from eligibility criteria to counselling procedures.
+It’s crucial to have a clear grasp of state quotas and reservation policies to better align your goals and plan your next steps.

 The journey isn’t easy and there’s a lot to balance with preparation, managing stress, etc. But if you follow the above steps, stay committed, and remain patient with the process, your chances of securing a seat in one of India’s prestigious medical colleges can significantly improve.
 As a medical aspirant, you must stay determined with a positive mindset and focus on getting admission to top MBBS government colleges in India.